Yossi Ghinsberg: Amazon travel

 As Ghinsberg and Gale's raft neared a waterfall, they lost control and became separated.
 Gale made it to shore, but Ghinsberg floated downriver and over the waterfall.
 He spent four days traveling upriver in search of Gale before finally coming to the realization that he was stranded alone in the jungle.

-Gale was rescued by local fishermen after having been stranded for five days.
-Back in the city of La Paz, he visited the Israeli and Austrian consulates to request their help preparing rescue missions for his friends.
-Gale was informed by the authorities at the Austrian consulate that Ruprechter was actually an Austrian criminal wanted by Interpol.

 Ghinsberg spent the next three weeks lost in an uncharted part of the Amazon.
 He survived completely alone in nature on the edge of his life.

 In the second week, there was a flood in the area, and Ghinsberg almost drowned.
 He sank into a bog twice.
 For the subsequent five days, Ghinsberg had no food but what he found, and his foot began to rot from fungi.
 According to Ghinsberg, he had hallucinations of a woman with whom he slept each night.

 Ghinsberg made his way back to the river and met Gale, along with indigenous people who had organized a search and rescue mission led by Abelardo "Tico" Tudela.
 They found Ghinsberg three days into their search, three weeks after Ghinsberg was first declared missing.
-Ghinsberg spent the three months following his rescue recovering in a hospital.
+He spent the next three months recovering in hospital.

 Ruprechter and Stamm did not return to La Paz.
 Despite attempts by several rescue missions, they were never found.